Year-Up-United/DELI-ciousDeli/README.md

-#    ☆ The Doll's Deli ☆
+#    ☆ THE DOLL'S DELI ☆

 The Doll’s Deli is a console-based Java program that brings the experience of ordering at a deli to life.